HomeMy WebLinkAbout1938-01-04 158

 Warden month of January.
 Mr. Clark moved that Edward W. Taylor

 be appointed Forest Warden for the ensuing year.
-Mr. ,
+Mr.

 Ross seconded the motion and it was so voted.

-Letter was received from the iV.P.A.
+Letter was received from the a.P.A.
 Administrator

 setting forth the recent certification policy established

-V'J.P.A.
+W.P.A.
 Mr. Ross moved that copies of the letter be sent to Mr.

 Beach and Mr. Raymond.
-Mr. Clark seconded the motion and
+Mr. Clark seconded the motion an d

 it was so voted.